id/emqx-docs/en_US/configuration/dashboard.md

 - `default_password`

   The password used to initialize the database record for `admin` user.
 NOTE: Changing this config after EMQX has booted for the first time has no effect.
 Once initialized, the default password `public` (which comes with the installation) must be changed from the Dashboard or CLI.

+- `unsuccessful_login_max_attempts`

+  Specifies the maximum number of failed login attempts allowed within a specific period.
+If the user exceeds this limit, their account will be temporarily locked.
+The default value is `5`.

+- `unsuccessful_login_duration`

+  Sets the duration (in minutes) for which the account will be locked after reaching the maximum number of unsuccessful login attempts.
+The default value is `10` minutes.

+- `unsuccessful_login_interval`

+  Defines the time window (in minutes) during which failed login attempts are counted towards the limit.
+For example, if set to `5`, it means that the maximum number of failed attempts will be checked within a 5-minute interval.
+The default value is `5` minutes.

 - `sso`